-- a. age (the prognosis is less favorable among patients older than 40 years of age), - b. presence of extrathyroidal extension, - c. and presence of distant metastases (stage).
+- The picture on the left shows the papillary projections which are fibrovascular cause lined by the malignant cells - The picture on the right shows some of the nuclear features of the papillary carcinoma [presence of orphan annie nuclei (optically clear nuclei)] - a. age (the prognosis is less favorable among patients older than 40 years of age). - b. presence of extrathyroidal extension. - c. presence of distant metastases (stage) [metastasis = bad prognosis].